mlswg/mls-protocol/draft-ietf-mls-protocol.md

 and assignments are made via the Specification Required policy {{!RFC8126}}.
 See
 {{de}} for additional information about the MLS Designated Experts (DEs).

-RFC EDITOR: Please replace XXXX throughout with the RFC number assigned to this document
+RFC EDITOR: Please replace 9420 throughout with the RFC number assigned to this document

 ## MLS Ciphersuites